Gustanol/bf-interpreter/readme.md

 - `expand_left`:
   - The same resize length
-  - In here, SYS_mremap would not work we need to expand to left.
+  - In here, SYS_mremap would not work because we need to expand to left.
     - But there's not possible resizing it (only expands to right)
   - A new `mmap` is created with the new size
-  - A label is called to copy the values from the old to new `mmap` with the shift expand variable (left part)
+  - A label is called to copy the values from old to the new `mmap` using a shift expand variable (left part)

   - Make some updates
     - index = index + shift expand